stefled/remaken/README.md

 |----- config (debug or release)
 |------ [your libraries here in release mode]
 |-- remaken-PackageName.pc
-|-- packagedependencies.txt (if your Package requires third-parties)
+|-- packagedependencies.txt (if your Package requires third-parties) or packagedependencies-static.txt (if your package is in static build mode)
 |-- PackageName-PackageVersion_remakeninfo.txt
 |-- .pkginfo
-|--- [.headers and/or .lib, and/or bin folders]
+|--- [.headers and/or .lib, and/or .bin folders]
 |-- [... specific dependendy files] (wizards, csharp, xml for instance)
 ```

 ### Packaging your third parties

-Remaken uses a packagedependencies.txt file defining all dependencies of your project.
-This file is interpreted by the QMake build script tools and is based on a simpl dependency file (.pc).
+Remaken uses a ```packagedependencies.txt``` file defining all dependencies of your project.
+This file is interpreted by the QMake build script tools and is based on a simple dependency file (.pc).
 Thus, by maintaining a simple dependency file and by using the remaken package tree describing the third parties used by your project, you will be able to download the dependencies, link and build your project, and install and deploy your solution with all its dependencies in a very simple way.

 Let’s describe now how to package the third parties required by your project in order to be compliant with the dependency manager and the build and install the project.